 Absinthe has been the beloved muse of many of the worlds most renowned artists.
-This is because Absinthe itself is truly a work of art.
-And oh, what gorgeous art it is.
-Your Absinthe Spoon is the key that allows you to see this art in its truest form.
+Not only an artistic inspiration, good absinthe itself is considered by many a work of art.
+Your Absinthe Spoon is the key element allowing you to see this art in its truest form.

 Here, we help you discover which of the many types will best suit you and your style.
 You'll discover the importance of the various designs, finishes and lengths allowing you to better understand this most essential piece of absinthe ware.
 So let's get started!

-more easily rest on the rim of your absinthe glass.
-The Skull spoon shown below is designed to have its middle placed over your glass and hold your sugar cube.
-This portion of the spoon is concave shaped to better hold your sugar cube. .
+If you look closely at the eye spoon below you'll see that it has ridges on the sides of the head that hold your sugar cube in place as water is added.
+It also has an indented area on the handle to more easily rest on the rim of your absinthe glass.
+The Skull spoon shown below is designed to have its middle (skull portion) placed over your glass and your sugar cube on top of the skull.
+This portion of the spoon is concave shaped to better hold your sugar cube.
 As you become accustomed to drinking absinthe, you will find these features most helpful.

 There are many finishes available for your absinthe spoon.
 We will discuss chrome, stainless steel, gold and silver.

 Chrome or Stainless are probably the best finishes for every day use.
 These finishes are very durable and are usually dishwasher safe.
 They will withstand a lifetime of cleanings and still have a like new appearance.
 I highly recommend them for a first spoon or if you are using spoons for a party due to their durability.
 If you want a spoon that will increase in value over time, a premium finish is the way to go.
 All absinthe spoons increase in value with age but the more expensive, thus rarer finishes, generally command higher prices.

 Gold and Silver plated absinthe spoons are very beautiful but definitely require additional care to maintain their premium finish.
 Premium finish absinthe spoons should never be put in the dishwasher.
 They should be cleaned with a soft cloth and warm soapy water.
 Abrasive polish must always be avoided as it may scratch the premium plating.
-You should clean your premium absinthe spoon with "Tarn-X" brand cleaner whenever possible as it has no abrasive properties.
+You should clean your premium absinthe spoon with "Maas" brand cleaner whenever possible as it has no abrasive properties.
 If your premium plated spoon has become stained and you must use an abrasive cleaner, use the "Tarn-X" brand Silver Glaze.
 It has very mild abrasives and will also leave a protective coating on the spoon to slow tarnishing in the future.
-It is best to reserve your gold or silver plated pieces for special absinthe occasions.
+It is best to reserve your gold or silver plated absinthe pieces for special occasions.
 And of course, you must never use a gold or silver plated spoon for the "Flaming Method" of absinthe preparation.
 It should also be noted that as the spoon design becomes more intricate, the price will increase dramatically.
 Notice the spoon below.
 They are perfect examples of intricately cut designs with extreme attention paid to the details on the surface of the spoon.